candiddev/homechart/content/installing-homechart/server/on-your-network/installation/container-install.md

 # Container Install

-Homechart can be deployed as a container on Linux (amd64 and arm) from our images hosted on DockerHub.
+Homechart can be deployed as a container on Linux (amd64 and arm) from our images hosted on [GitHub](https://github.com/candiddev/homechart/pkgs/container/homechart).

 ## 1. Review the requirements